Your Reliable Fabric Manufacturer Since 2007!

 Traditional Denim’s Water Footprint

-• Global Impact: A single 10,000 m run of traditional denim can swallow 400,000–600,000 liters of freshwater—enough to supply a small village for months.
+• Global Impact: A single 10,000-meter run of denim can use 400,000–600,000 liters of water, which is enough to sustain a small village for months.

 Innovations in Waterless or Low-Water Dyeing